Advanced skills training

 NERC expect all members of our community to undertake advanced skills training over the course of their careers.
 This training provides members of the NERC community with opportunities to develop their technical, professional and personal transferable skills valued by employers in any sector alongside improving and broadening the skills base within the environmental sciences.

-The NERC Data Management Online Training Portal offers training in data management relevant to NERC remit and aligned with the objectives of the Industrial Strategy.
+The NERC Data Management Online Training Portal offers training in data management relevant to NERC's remit and aligned with the objectives of the Industrial Strategy.

-Research Councils UK (RCUK) policy internships provide an opportunity for NERC funded PhD students to work for three months in one of a selected group of highly influential policy organisations.
+The Policy Internships Scheme provides the opportunity for PhD students funded by the research councils of UK Research & Innovation to work for three months in one of a selected group of highly influential policy organisations.

 ATSCs are training initiatives held to provide the environmental science community with advanced skills training in a diverse range of subjects and techniques.
 This training is provided with the intention of ensuring that the UK environmental sciences community is equipped with transferable and multidisciplinary skills appropriate for careers in research as well as in non-academic settings.